freyreeste/datasciencecoursera/getttingcleaningcodebook.md

 ##Activity Labels
 *
-        +WALKING (value 1): subject was walking during the test +WALKING_UPSTAIRS (value 2): subject was walking up a staircase during the test +WALKING_DOWNSTAIRS (value 3): subject was walking down a staircase during the test +SITTING (value 4): subject was sitting during the test +STANDING (value 5): subject was standing during the test +LAYING (value 6): subject was laying down during the test
+        +WALKING (v1): subject was walking during the test +WALKING_UPSTAIRS (v2): subject was walking up a staircase during the test +WALKING_DOWNSTAIRS (v3): subject was walking down a staircase during the test +SITTING (v4): subject was sitting during the test +STANDING (v5): subject was standing during the test +LAYING (v6): subject was laying down during the test

 ##Information about the summary choices made